Turulz/rules/en-discord-rules.md

 We do not tolerate advertising in any form.
 If you want to share your own content (video, artwork), you may only do so in the https://discord.com/channels/1337655121835720716/1397373748289736704 channel, and only if it genuinely adds value and is related to this community.

 --

-1.30
-Do not join voice channels without permission.

-If you see there is free space, you can join and ask if you can stay, but if the people inside do not want you there, it is polite to leave.

 ## Wrap up